How do you choose the best combinations of compute resources to optimize complex HPC simulations?

 Using AI to Optimize Your HPC Simulations

 Here’s where AI steps in.
-Running a simulation generates huge quantities of metadata about the way jobs run – core utilization, memory consumption, I/O performance and more – and the data from thousands of simulations provides the perfect resource-pool for AI models.
+Running a simulation generates huge quantities of metadata about the way jobs run – core utilization, memory consumption, I/O performance and more – and the data from thousands of simulations provides the perfect resource-pool for AI engineering models.
 Fed by past results, from the past 10 years of running HPC simulations in the cloud, AI can make intelligent recommendations and optimizations for proposed workflows.

 In addition, with multiple new and highly specialized chipsets coming to market, it has become near-impossible to monitor the latest options.
 As cloud providers add these offerings to their services, AI can examine the claimed capabilities and propose potential new options.